 A piece of history: Les Amis, the French translation of 'friends', is the sophisticated first restaurant of the Les Amis Group family.
-In the 1990s, there was a dearth of independent fine-dining restaurants in the local food and beverage scene, and Les Amis filled the void, becoming a trend-setting fine-dining restaurant when it opened in 1994.
+In the 1990s, there was a dearth of independent fine-dining restaurants in the local food and beverage scene, and Les Amis filled the void, becoming the trend-setting fine dining restaurant when it opened in 1994.

 Who’s the chef?
-The executive chef is Sebastien Lepinoy, an alumnus of the now defunct Cépage in Hong Kong and L’Atelier de Joël Robuchon Hong Kong.
+Sebastien Lepinoy, an alumnus of L’Atelier de Joël Robuchon Hong Kong and the now defunct Cépage in the same city.
 Lepinoy spent a total of 17 years with Joël Robuchon before he joined the Les Amis group.

 Signature dishes: Classic Lepinoy dishes include Alphonso mango tagliatelle with pink peppercorn and vanilla rice pudding coulis; Kegani crab served with caviar and balanced with apples for subtle acidity; roasted wild turbot from the port of Île d'Yeu with Printanière sauce; and spring rack of Aveyron lamb with sweet peppers and natural jus.

 Artful hospitality: Lepinoy’s restaurant, winner of the Art of Hospitality Award in 2020, is an acolyte of guest-forward thinking.
 Diners are welcomed with the finest white-glove service and every producer – of cheese, truffles or caviar – has an exceptional knowledge of their respective field.